Mike Averko told me that interviewing La Russophobe wasn’t my finest hour. So, I interviewed Mike as well.

 My commentary at Russia Blog and Sean’s Russia Blog have received great feedback in terms of increased site traffic, posted comments and linked references from other venues.
 The principles involved with those two blogs have personally thanked me for increasing the traffic to their respective sites.
 This is something that can’t be legitimately denied by anyone.

 As some others and yourself know, I’ve an email list known as Quick Takes (QT).
 It was recently featured at the Action Ukraine Report.
 Among others, The Economist’s Edward Lucas (himself a blogger) has acknowledged QT as a source well worth receiving.
 His stated approval on record isn’t exactly the most desired of recommendations and I in turn wrote a not so smooth rejoinder to it.
 After a somewhat rocky start, I sense a mutual respect between the two of us.
 He has given me good advice.
-Elements on the
+Elements on the Russia friendly side are baffled by my positive expression towards him.
+He has done more for me than a good number of those on the Russia friendly side.
+A reason why there continues to be problems for Russia in the English language market.

 My initiating QT had to do with my own issues with JRL.
 As previously stated, that source doesn’t always carry all of the best English language material on the Former Soviet Union (FSU).
 I attempt to provide what JRL doesn’t.
 I’ve a general interest in foreign affairs.
-Unlike JRL – QT regularly posts material dealing with former
+Unlike JRL – QT regularly posts material dealing with former Yugoslavia and other non-FSU areas.
+Unlike JRL – I tend to focus more on FSU sports.
+Unlike David Johnson’s tact, I’ll comment on the articles chosen for posting.
+QT is non-partisan, in that it posts material I disagree with.
+It’s partisan in terms of my commentary.
+Other views are welcome.
+As someone having experienced censorship, I very much loathe its practice.

-Sean Guillory (of UCLA and Sean’s Russia Blog), Wally Shedd (of the Accidental Russophile) Eugene Soukharnikov (a well traveled St. Peterburg, RF businessman) and Ajay Goyal (the principle of the one time
+Sean Guillory (of UCLA and Sean’s Russia Blog), Wally Shedd (of the Accidental Russophile) Eugene Soukharnikov (a well traveled St. Peterburg, RF businessman) and Ajay Goyal (the principle of the one time Moscow based Russia Journal) have commented at QT by name.
+Others have done so anonymously.
+As a media savvy person, I value the spirit of keeping private conversations on a confidential basis.

 2. What have been your best and worst experiences involving your internet activity?